jsiig/mwb-tt/README.md

 `/es6-questions/q${n}.md` - variable n is question no.

 ## Vue app
-* Using no dependencies other than vue itself (but still with build tools)
+* Using NO dependencies other than vue itself - taking that VanillaJS and no frameworks requirement seriously
-* Any commands provided here are for Linux/BSD/Mac (bash and compatible shells)
+* Going to extreme lengths to avoid dependencies - only Vue and build tools and fonts+icons
+* (Still includes ionicons + google fonts via cdn - needs to look nice)

 ### Running:
 ```bash